-Modern Slavery and Human Trafficking: our statement
+Modern Slavery and Human Trafficking Statement

-Catalyst Modern Slavery statement
+Modern Slavery statement

-We are landlords with a strong sense of social purpose, driven by our values: open, integrity, caring, and inclusive.
+We are landlords with a strong sense of social purpose, driven by our long history of acting ethically and with integrity in all our business relationships.
 Our work is focused on the welfare of our customers, and we work with multiple agencies to identify and support vulnerable residents.
-We also aim to be a great place to work for all of our employees.
+We also aim to be a great place to work for all of our colleagues.

 We are committed to tackling modern slavery and human trafficking in our business and supply chains, particularly in areas of operation which pose a higher risk, such as construction and cleaning services.
 We have a number of supply chains across our business to help build, manage, and maintain our homes and we require our suppliers and contractors to comply with the Act in order to work with us.

 Our policies and procedures help identify cases of modern slavery among our supply-chain, our business and our communities.
 Our current approach includes:

 Our safeguarding policy and procedures provide measures to identify abuse or neglect, including modern slavery and human trafficking.
 They set out how to report incidents and refer cases to the appropriate authorities where required.